EnigmaCurry/d.rymcg.tech/postgresql/README.md

 contains your S3 credentials, and your encryption passphrase, either/both of which you will need in order to restore from backup!**

+### Example with local backup to docker volume:

+To configure a local backup, you simply need to configure the following environment variables in your .env file.
+This information can all be entered by hand, when you run `make config`:

+ * `POSTGRES_PGBACKREST_LOCAL=true` - this must be set to `true` to enable local backup.
+ * `POSTGRES_PGBACKREST_LOCAL_RETENTION_FULL` - the number of full backups to keep in the archive (eg. 2)
+ * `POSTGRES_PGBACKREST_LOCAL_RETENTION_DIFF` - the number of differential backups to keep in the archive (eg. 4)

 ### Examples with remote S3 backup:

 To configure a remote S3 backup, you simply need to configure the